-Your mitre saw has special pre-set mitre latch points at 22.5°, 31.6° and 35.3° left and right for cutting crown moulding at the proper angle and bevel stop pawls at 22.5° and 30° left and right.
-There is also a mark on the bevel scale 10 at 33.9°.
-The chart below gives the proper settings for cutting crown moulding.
+Your mitre saw has special pre-set mitre latch points at 31.6 ° left and right for cutting crown molding at the proper angle and bevel stop pawls at 33.9 ° left and right.
+There is also a mark on the bevel scale at 33.9 °.